zglueck/workshop-demo/sections/4/develop.md

 To build WebWorldWind from the latest source hosted on GitHub, follow these steps:

-1. Install git and npm on your computer (varies by os type)
+1. Install git and npm on your computer (varies by operating system)

 2. Clone the WebWorldWind project which will copy the source code to your computer: